 Students must be rising sophomores at Rutgers-New Brunswick.
 No previous experience in research is necessary, and there is no minimum GPA; the most important criteria is an interest in learning about the process of research.
 To be eligible, students must be full-time and in good academic standing at Rutgers-New Brunswick.

 Potential faculty mentors will evaluate applicants and select interviewees based on their academic records and the compatibility of their interests with faculty projects.
 Mentors will conduct interviews in February, and all finalists will be notified by early March.

 The Summer Science Program is more than a full-time commitment.
 Participants cannot take any summer classes or hold employment during the program period.
 Participants are required to attend all program events.

 How to Apply

-To apply, please follow the link below.
-Click on "The Aresty Summer Science Program" to see the full list of available research opportunities.
+Applications are currently closed.
+When applications open, Click on "The Aresty Summer Science Program" to see the full list of available research opportunities.
 To apply, click on the green "Apply Online" button found at the bottom of each research project posting.
 You will need to submit the following online:

 - A single-spaced, 1-2 page essay describing your interest in the project and your qualifications.
 The essay should also include your post-undergraduate and career plans if you know them.